 - The rare policies that are very prominent, but empirically certainly ineffective.
 (The project is focused on analyzing highly effective policies, but in a few instances it is also relevant to focus on highly visible policies, with strong political backing that is demonstrably inefficient.
 For instance, in India, we looked at the highly popular “farm loan waiver” policies which cost more than 0.5% of Indian GDP and yet deliver less in benefits than its costs).

-Teams of Ghanaian and international research economists will be contracted, to review existing cost-benefit analyses and perform new ones.
-Copenhagen Consensus will work closely with all research economists in a co-author role to ensure comparability, knowledge transfer from the 100s of previously performed analyses and make sure all analyses are progressing against agreed milestones and deadlines.
+Teams of Ghanaian and international research economists were then contracted, to review existing cost-benefit analyses and perform new ones.
+Copenhagen Consensus worked closely with all research economists in a co-author role to ensure comparability, knowledge transfer from the 100s of previously performed analyses and make sure all analyses progressing against agreed milestones and deadlines.

-A group of very senior economists will be engaged as an advisory panel, to help nominate economist researchers and reviewers with special competence for each analysis, and to help confirm standardized parameters for the project (for example discount rates, appropriate data sources for general inputs like demography etc.).
+A group of very senior economists were engaged as an advisory panel, to help nominate economist researchers and reviewers with special competence for each analysis, and to help confirm standardized parameters for the project (for example discount rates, appropriate data sources for general inputs like demography etc.).

-Next major interaction with stakeholders will be review roundtables beginning in August or September 2019, when the analyses will have draft estimates of all costs and benefits in different stages depending on their individual level of challenges.
-The lead economist researchers will present their work in progress to a group consisting of peers (reviewers) and experts from key stakeholders for which the analyzed area is of special interest.
-These meetings, which can have the format of an informal roundtable, will serve several purposes.
-The researchers will get valuable feedback from peers to improve the analysis and strengthen the papers’ argumentations.
-Experts from key stakeholders will get a preview of the results, an understanding of the analysis and a chance to point to omitted costs or benefits, contribute alternative data sources etc. There will probably be synergies in combining the presentation of papers within the same policy area so that the economist researchers also can act as peer reviewers.
+The next major interaction with stakeholders was the review roundtables after the analyses had draft estimates of all costs and benefits in different stages depending on their individual level of challenges.
+The lead economist researchers presented their work in progress to a group consisting of peers (reviewers) and experts from key stakeholders for which the analyzed area is of special interest.
+These meetings had the format of an informal roundtable, which served several purposes.
+The researchers gained valuable feedback from peers to improve the analysis and strengthen the papers’ argumentations.
+Experts from key stakeholders received a preview of the results, an understanding of the analysis and a chance to point to omitted costs or benefits, contribute alternative data sources etc.

-These review roundtables will be timed according to the availability of the key participants and the status of the different analyses.
-After each roundtable, the analyses will move towards the completion of the first draft and formal peer review.
-Therefore all roundtables should be completed at the very latest by the end of the year.
-There is the possibility to include non-economists’ reviews if the opinion and expertise of a non-economist on the analyzed policy can help make a more informed assessment of the policy.
-The write-up of the central criticisms would be appended and published together with the paper.
+These review roundtables were timed according to the availability of the key participants and the status of the different analyses.
+After each roundtable, the analyses moved towards the completion of the first draft and formal peer review.

-By March all papers have been finalized (but all not yet published) and shared with the Eminent Panelists and their assistants so that they can study and prepare questions for the Eminent Panel conference.
+After all, papers had been finalized (but all not yet published) they were shared with the Eminent Panelists and their assistants so that they could study and prepare questions for the Eminent Panel conference.

-The Eminent Panel will meet for three days to hear the research economists’ presentations and inquire the strength of the models, the use of costs and benefits to determine if the benefit-cost ratio is indeed correctly appraised or should be higher or lower.
-They will debate and deliberate the individual solutions and each creates a ranked list of all policies, ranging from the best all the way to the worst possible investments for policy-makers and other organizations in order to create the most social good for every Cedi spent.
+The Eminent Panel met for three days to hear the research economists’ presentations and inquire about the strength of the models, the use of costs and benefits to determine if the benefit-cost ratio is indeed correctly appraised or should be higher or lower.
+They debated and deliberated the individual solutions and each created a ranked list of all policies, ranging from the best all the way to the worst possible investments for policy-makers and other organizations in order to create the most social good for every Cedi spent.

 Opportunities after the Eminent Panel

-Following the anticipated attention delivered by the Eminent Panel conference, the opportunity start the advocacy effort to get more funding or political focus on the top rated policies delivering the highest value for money for Ghana.
-It might be relevant to partner with other interest groups for specific policies and map out a plan for each of the top outcomes on how to ensure the evidence is not lost or forgotten in the policy debate.
-The immediate follow-up will be funded by the project, but increasingly the long-term follow-up should find additional funds.
+Following the attention delivered by the Eminent Panel conference, the start of the advocacy effort began to get more funding and/or political focus on the top rated policies delivering the highest value for money for Ghana.